About Blayne

 In my professional life, I’m Blayne A. Stewart.
 In my creative life, I go by Blayne Allan.
 Some friends started calling me B years ago, and it stuck.
 So, you can call me B.

 I live with my wife and our three goofy dogs in downtown Batesville, Arkansas.
-When I’m not working, I’m usually enjoying a cup of really good coffee, flying drones, or messing with whatever new piece of tech has caught my attention.

 Work Experience